 Additionally, make sure you always clean the lab!
 The best way to keep your lab clean is to establish a regular cleaning schedule.
 Make sure all personnel are responsible for the regular upkeep of the lab.
 If every employee is responsible for keeping the lab clean and sterile, you stand a good chance of avoiding contamination.

 At S.E.P.S., lab safety and cleanliness is our mission.
+Our various accreditations and affiliations are a testament to our enduring passion for quality and service.
 For more information or to schedule decontamination services for your lab, contact us today!